 Targeting Gummy Shark at Port Fairy

-We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
+We recommend targeting gummy sharks with a 7-foot, 8-to 15-kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
 Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig to single or double snelled rig or a paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
+Ideal rigs include a running sinker rig, a single or double snelled rig, or a paternoster rig.
+You can use an Ezi rig, attaching a sinker to the clip and then tying on a pre-made double snelled rig.
 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.

 Targeting Flathead at Port Fairy

-We encourage you to read our detailed guide on How to catch Flathead.
-Flathead is a year-round prospect which can be caught at any time of the day.
+We encourage you to read our guide on How to catch Flathead.
+Flathead is a year-round prospect that can be caught at any time of the day.
 They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye for depth drop-offs which is a great location for an ambush predator to be waiting.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, watch for depth drop-offs, which are great locations for an ambush predator to be waiting.

-We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
+We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and an equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.
-Flathead is not fussy and will happily have a go at many various soft plastics and lures.
-We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
-Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
+Flathead is not fussy and will happily go at various soft plastics and lures.
+We highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
+Top choices include worm and yabby imitations, paddle tail soft plastics, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
 If you are targeting flathead with bait, we recommend using a paternoster rig or running sinker rig.
-Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
-Good baits choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.
+Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long-shank hook.
+Good bait choices include pilchards, mussels, squid, chicken, white bait, Pipis, blue bait, and prawns.

 Targeting Squid at Port Fairy

-Squid is a frequent catch on the pier towards the front and mid parts of the pier.
-Just look for the squid ink which is a great indicator of where to target them.
-Anglers do well-suspending squid jigs with the use of a float.
-Targeting squid is a fun form of fishing growing in popularity with the reward of fresh calamari.
-Squid can be caught all year round, you will find them in shallow weedy areas and they respond well to jigs in clear water conditions.
+Squid is frequently caught on the pier towards the front and mid parts of the pier.
+Look for the squid ink, which is a great indicator of where to target them.
+Anglers do well suspending squid jigs with the use of a float.
+Targeting squid is a fun form of fishing that is growing in popularity with the reward of fresh calamari.
+Squid can be caught all year round; you will find them in shallow, weedy areas, and they respond well to jigs in clear water conditions.
 We recommend reading our detailed guide on How to catch squid around Melbourne.
-An egi rod between 7.5 foot and 9 foot in length is ideal and there are plenty of egi rods on the market fit for purpose.
-We recommend an 8 foot 3-inch rod paired with a 3000 size reel spooled with 15-pound braid.
-Squid jigs are prone to snags in this area, and we have found using slow sinking jigs in the smaller size of 2.5 and 3.0-gram jigs will help avoid this problem.
-Cast your squid jig to allow time for the jig to sink then do a series of lifts and pauses to imitate a wounded prawn.
-The natural temptation is to strike Instead, a subtle lift to keep line tension and constant slow reel is all that’s required.
+An egi rod between 7.5 feet and 9 feet in length is ideal and there are plenty of egi rods on the market fit for purpose.
+We recommend an 8-foot 3-inch rod paired with a 3000-size reel spooled with a 15-pound braid.
+Squid jigs are prone to snags in this area, and we have found that using slow-sinking jigs in the smaller sizes of 2.5 and 3.0-gram jigs will help avoid this problem.
+Cast your squid jig to allow time for the jig to sink, and then do a series of lifts and pauses to imitate a wounded prawn.
+The natural temptation is to strike.
+Instead, a subtle lift to keep line tension and a constant slow reel is all that’s required.

 Check out this video a master class on Kayak fishing for squid